Skip to Content

 • 10,000 pounds or more: Minimum of 15 years in prison and a $200,000 fine

-If a person sells or delivers marijuana within 1,000 feet of a school, college, park, or other specified areas, they can face a maximum sentence of 15 years in prison.
+Additionally, if a person sells or delivers marijuana within 1,000 feet of a school, college, park, or another specified area, they can face a maximum sentence of 15 years in prison.

 Penalties for Marijuana Cultivation